 Launchcloud LLC has appointed an overall Privacy Officer who is responsible for:

 acting as a key point of contact for data protection queries and the reporting of breaches for all Data Owners, employees, customers and Data Subjects

-conducting reviews of internal procedures to ensure that they continue to provide adequate protection of Data and Confidential Information
+conducting reviews of internal procedures to ensure that they continue to provide adequate protection of Personal Data

 improve security awareness and communicate information relating to this Policy to employees

 updating this Policy to reflect any changes in data protection laws